ordermentum/asap-javascript/README.md

 This is a mono repo with

-- An [Express](https://expressjs.com/) middleware and a generic authenticator function which works without express. @ordermentum/express-asap
-- An header generation library for usage in http clients @ordermentum/asap-core
+- @ordermentum/asap-core a generic authenticator function and header generation library for usage in http clients
+- @ordermentum/express-asap An [Express](https://expressjs.com/) middleware
+- @ordermentum/axios-asap interceptor for axios

 This started as a forked from a no longer public bitbucket repo - all credit to Atlassian.